EdwardZehuaZhang/AlgoAlp/USAGE.md

 3. Ensure you have a stable internet connection
 4. Confirm that the market is open during testing
 5. Make sure your account has sufficient buying power
+6. If you see "subscription does not permit" errors, the script will automatically fall back to IEX data

 ## Support

 If you need additional help or want to report an issue:
 1. Open an issue on GitHub
 2. Check the Alpaca API documentation for specific API questions